 Claire Brown from Plantpassion has 26 years experience in horticulture.
 Her career started in garden centre management all over the South East of England, including 5 years as the Plant centre manager at RHS Wisley.
 After the birth of her son, she set up Plantpassion to use her staff training, and customer service skills to help clients in their gardens, with advice, pruning, propagating and, garden and border design.
-This led to her designing several cutting flower gardens for ladies of Surrey keen to grow their own for flower arranging, and so she started to investigate why there weren’t any locally grown cut flowers for sale near her.
+This led to her designing several cutting flower gardens for ladies of Surrey keen to grow their own for flower arranging, and so she started to investigate why there weren’t any locally grown cut flowers for sale nearby.

 She has used this knowledge of plants, and drawn on her years of horticultural experience to create a unique flower farm at Hill Top Farm, East Clandon in Surrey from which she sells to florists, DIY brides and local flower lovers.
-She also uses her love of teaching to inform others about her favourite horticultural topics with workshops, flower clubs, and now these online course.
+She also uses her love of teaching to inform others about her favourite horticultural topics with workshops, flower clubs, and online courses.
 The site at Hill Top Farm may have far reaching views over the Surrey Hills, but the soil isn’t ideal for flower farming, being dry infertile chalk, and the views come with a windy site aspect.

 Through Flowers from the Farm, she met Paula and Carol, and found 2 farming friends who like her want to learn, and improve their Quality of flowers grown through productivity and efficiency.
 Although she loves what she does, flower growing is a business, not a hobby, and she knows how important it is to ensure that her business is sustainable and profitable and that everything she grows is sold.